 The book contains dozens of recipes from a small sleep pillow that you can use on an airplane to a complete facial, including exfoliator, mask, toner, and moisturizer.
 There are also drinkable recipes, such as peach and rosemary spritzer and borage cucumber lemon water.

 Want to hear more?
 I met Sue Goetz at the Mother Earth News Fair in Oregon last month, and we chatted about herbs on Facebook Live.
-Page down to watch the interview.
+Watch the interview below.

 Never miss a blog post!